fortanix/rust-mbedtls/README.md

 > [!WARNING]
-> The state of this repertory is changed to maintenance .
-We will not accept more feature request.
+> The state of this repertory is changed to maintenance.
+We will not accept any more feature requests.
 Please check [Change of status](#change-of-status) for details

 # mbedtls